It’s based on the Target Focus Training (TFT) live training program created and developed in the US over the past twenty years.

 But if you can’t walk, talk or run, and there’s no help available.
 What then?
 SAVE the Day gives you real skills you can apply immediately to any violent situation in which you fear for your life.

-Why should I have to learn this?
+Why do I even need to learn this?

 Similarly, every adult can learn how to survive unavoidable violence.
-While we build safeguards through awareness, education and equitable laws, they are only effective among the sane, socialised and sensible.
+While we build protections through awareness, education and equitable laws, they are only effective among the sane, socialised and sensible.
 There are individuals who are mentally ill, substance-addicted, or just plain damaged, and sometimes all three at once, who are unwilling or unable to behave in a way that respects the physical safety of others.

 Of course we can’t teach you to be an elite swimmer in a single day, what we can teach you is how to save your own life if you’re ever in deep water.